LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 #### Reading content

-In this example, we read the content of the elements using the properties:
+In this example, we read the content of the elements using the DOM properties:

 ```html
 <head>